JaninaWibker/friendchat/readme.md

 After downloading a release build (which will be available soon :tm:) copy the friend-chat.jar file into the plugin directory of your papermc server.
 When building from source the build task should have already copied the jar file to the correct location;
 if not then check that `build.gradle` has the correct workspace set.
-The workspace needs to match the workspace in `start.sh`
+The workspace needs to match the workspace in `start.sh`.

 ## Configuration